NguyenDuck/blocktopograph/README.md

 ## How this work in future?

-### Display worlds
+### World Data Access
-1. Use shizuku to access com.mojang data first
+1. Use shizuku (or rooted) to access com.mojang data first
-2. Copy data to other directory
+2. Copy data to "games" directory
 3. Read the world data
 4. Display on app

-*Note: apply data back to original directory after stop the app*
+*Note: apply data back to original directory after stop the app or saved world*

-### Edit world data
-#### level.dat
+### World Viewer Features
+- Use libgdx to display 3D world viewer
-- Can be edit directly in the app
+- A NBT editor in app directly (level.dat & world data)
-#### world data (chunks, entities, biomes,...)
-1. Open a server from app and go to minecraft to edit directly (support resource packs)
-2. After edited, if you exit server, that will save data and apply to original
+- Extensions system

 ## Build